astronomer/docs/astro/cli/astro-organization-switch.md

 hide_table_of_contents: true
 ---

-Switch to a different Organization.
+Switch to a different Organization that you have access to in Astro.

 ## Usage